This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-This trifle is made with our white cake, vanilla pudding, and whipped cream, but it’s easy to customize.
+Recipe Note: This trifle is made with our single serve white cake, vanilla pudding for one, and small batch whipped cream, but it’s easy to customize.
 Use any cake you like—one of our mini cake recipes or a store-bought cake works well.
-Swap the pudding with a boxed mix or try our chocolate pudding or butterscotch pudding for a different flavor.
-Use your favorite fruits—strawberries, blueberries, bananas, or peaches all work great.
+Swap the pudding with a boxed mix or try our home made chocolate pudding for one or single serve butterscotch pudding for a different flavor.
+Use your favorite fruits – strawberries, blueberries, bananas, or peaches all work great.

 Recipe Variations